sakib-rahman-bangladesh/bookbucket-upto-151/business.md

 Business first then product development
 ---------------------------------------
-Business means profit, no emotions.
+**Focus:** Business means profit, no emotions.
 No money, no project, no problem solution.

+**Start:** Start DevOps, Follow RERO (Release early, release often, listen to customers).
+UX is all responsibility, not the developers only.
+Don't depends on the best tools, depends on the suitable ones.

+**End:** End with live stable completion.
+(Move fast, make stable, revise and fix, get shit done.)

 Account sources (possibility)
 -----------------------------